uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 We are taking baby steps in the healing process.
 But we are working together for better communities, to understand and respect the differences and similarities in our cultures.[^288]

-At the Alberta National Event in 2014, Mayor Elliot, who was also inducted as a TRC Honorary Witness, offered an expression of reconciliation:
+At the Alberta National Event in 2014, Mayor Elliot, who was also inducted as a =|TRC=Truth and Reconciliation Commission of Canada= Honorary Witness, offered an expression of reconciliation:

 > Our community is trying to learn more about the Survivors and the residential schools.
 Our schools, churches, and community have made cupcakes and birthday cards for the big birthday party tomorrow.